Zijun-Deng/ML-NSGA-PSA-carbon-capture/readme.md

 ##	How to compute productivity-energy pareto fronts by process modeling and optimization
 Requirement: MATLAB
-1. Obtain adsorption isotherms at various emperature and fit these data points in a DSL model.
+1. Obtain adsorption isotherms at various temperature and fit these data points in a DSL model.
 2. Override the DSL parameters the row 2 of the table “PSA/sorted_material_dataframes/DRE_DDEC_material_data.csv“ with your DSL model.
 3. Run the script “ProcessOptValidation.m” using MATLAB